ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 The alternative REPL [UTop](https://github.com/ocaml-community/utop) may be installed through [opam](https://opam.ocaml.org/doc/Install.html) or your system package manager.
 It has the same basic interface but is much more convenient to use (history navigation, auto-completion, etc.).

+Remember you can exit either toplevel at any time with Ctrl+D or the built-in `exit` function: `exit 0;;`.

-Use `;;` to indicate that you've finished entering each expression and prompt OCaml to evaluate it.
+Always use `;;` to indicate that you've finished entering each expression and prompt OCaml to evaluate it.
 We run OCaml and evaluate a simple expression:

 ```console